John Purdie (Chair)

-Ruth lives in Tudeley with her husband Andrew and has no children.
-Her hobbies include keeping fit and going on holiday as well as more mundane things like gardening.
+Ruth lives in Tudeley outside Tonbridge with her husband Andrew and has no children.
+Her hobbies include keeping fit and going on holiday as well as gardening.

 Julie works independently as a management consultant within the public services, specialising in health strategy and organisational development.
 Julie is a History graduate who began her career as a graduate trainee at Sony UK.
 She then moved into NHS management in a range of service improvement, policy implementation and commissioning roles.
 Her most recent role as an Assistant Director at NHS West Kent included managing the long-term conditions commissioning portfolio, including a number of voluntary sector contracts.
 Julie holds an MBA in Public Service Management and is a Visiting Lecturer at the University of Brighton.

 Julie lives in Tonbridge with her husband, Adam, and two chickens.
 In her spare time she enjoys art history, amateur dramatics and travel.